kushwavez/lenovo-x1c6-clover-efi/README.md

 ## Notes:
 - If you're using Intel WiFi card, you'll need [itlwm](https://github.com/OpenIntelWireless/itlwm) and [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware) for Bluetooth.
 Download them and place to "CLOVER/kexts/Other", and delete "AirportBrcmFixup.kext" and "BrcmBluetoothInjector.kext"
-- This Clover version is unofficial, compiled from source, because it contains necessary updates for kext ordering (for VoodooRMI)

 ### Credits:
 - [@tylernguyen](https://github.com/tylernguyen) for the TB3 SSDTs